thiyagarajanin/thiyagarajanin.github.io/README.md

 ### Experience

-#### April, 2017 to Present: Vanenburg Software, Coimbatore as "Lead - CloudOps Engineer"
+#### April, 2017 to Present: Vanenburg Software, Coimbatore as "Cloud Architect"

 - Planning and Designing secure and efficient infrastructure - On-premises and Cloud
 - Support and maintain global application environments